Security Analysis of LTE Connectivity in Connected Cars: A Case Study of Tesla: Cellular Security Risks

 \subsection{Classic Cellular Attacks}

-Connected vehicles inherit many of the same cellular-layer vulnerabilities previously identified in mobile networks, but their impact in automotive settings is less well understood.
-In contrast to mobile phones, vehicles operate with persistent connectivity, minimal user interaction, and rigid network logic.
+Connected vehicles inherit many of the same cellular-layer vulnerabilities in mobile networks, but their impact in automotive settings is less well understood.
+In contrast to mobile phones, vehicles operate with continuous connectivity, minimal user interaction, and rigid network logic.
 This combination can make certain attacks more feasible or damaging.
 This section focuses on two foundational LTE threats, IMSI catching and rogue base station exploitation.
-These were selected not for historical relevance alone, but because they remain practically viable and persevering under realistic adversarial models.
-More importantly, these threats expose systemic risks in how vehicles manage cellular connectivity and trust.
+These were selected not for historical relevance alone, but because they remain practically persistent under realistic adversarial models.